koehlma/momba/docs/index.rst

 .. warning::
     **Momba is still in its early stages of development.
     Please expect things to break.
-    The API is unstable and might change without further notice and deprecation period.**
+    The API is unstable and might change without further notice and deprecation period.
+    Some parts of this documentation are wishful thinking describing features not yet implemented.**

 *Momba* is a Python library for working with quantitative models.
 Momba's core modeling formalism are networks of interacting *stochastic hybrid automata* (SHA) as per the `JANI specification`_.